MicrosoftDocs/memdocs/sccm/protect/deploy-use/monitor-mobile-threat-defense-compliance.md

 ## Device Threat Protection tab

-Additionally, on the **Devices** screen, you can click on specific devices, then click on the **Device Threat Protection** tab that provides more details about the device compliance status.
-Find below the column descriptions and the its expected values to help you analyze the device compliance status.
+Additionally, on the **Devices** screen, you can select specific devices, then click on the **Device Threat Protection** tab that provides more details about the device compliance status.
+Find below the column descriptions and its expected values to help you analyze the device compliance status.

+> [!IMPORTANT] The Device Threat Protection tab only shows up if the selected device is a mobile device.

 |Column name|Visible by default|Description|
 |-|-|-|